Child and Family Developmental Services

 What does an IDAT do?

-An IDAT performs a wellness assessment on children who exhibit complex neurodevelopmental symptoms and do not yet have a formal diagnosis, and there are other known factors contributing to concern.
+An IDAT performs an assessment on children who exhibit complex neurodevelopmental symptoms and do not yet have a formal diagnosis, with other known factors contributing to concern.
+Possible concerns include autism, prenatal exposure, and developmental delays.

 How can an IDAT help?

-An IDAT can help bring understanding to the child’s potentially complicated developmental concerns.
-It is an opportunity to meet and ask questions of a variety of specialized providers.
-The IDAT prepares a brief summary of the wellness assessment that can be shared with the child’s school, community therapists, and primary care providers.
-The IDAT will also make as-needed wellness plan recommendations for medical concerns, genetic testing, specific therapies, counseling, medication management, additional testing, and offer help with accessing other community resources.
-Children with established diagnoses and wellness plans are not assessed by an IDAT and may be recommended to continue with established wellness plans, or to meet with other specialized providers to receive additional care.
+An IDAT can help bring understanding to the child’s developmental concerns.
+It is an opportunity to meet a variety of specialized providers to ask questions.
+The IDAT prepares a summary of the assessment that can be shared with the child’s school, community therapists, and primary care providers.
+The IDAT will also make as-needed plan recommendations for medical concerns, genetic testing, specific therapies, counseling, medication management, additional testing, and offer help with accessing other community resources.
+Children with established diagnoses and plans are not assessed by an IDAT and may be recommended to continue with established plans, or to meet with other specialized providers to receive additional care.

 Pediatric speech therapy treats communication and swallowing disorders.
 Treatments include interventions in the areas of: